A friction drive toy,courtesy of Codeg (aka Cowan de Groot)

 It's not big,at just 5.5" tall by 4" long by 2" wide.
 Mainly plastic with metal components.
 No key required,as it's friction drive.
 And when you set it in motion his legs move to give the allusion he's pedalling.

-I'm almost 100% certain that this particular item was a one-off,stand alone effort from Codeg. (although they made other Trumptonshire products)
+I'm almost 100% certain that this particular item was a one-off,stand alone effort.Although Codeg did make other Trumptonshire products.

-That said,if I'd been making Codeg's commercial decisions,I think I'd have done a P.C.Mcgarry version as well.
+That said,I think I'd have done a P.C.Mcgarry version as well.

-And it's a pity that young Paddy Murphy was a similar sort of B-lister,because he might have made an interesting choice whizzing around on his rollerskates.
+As was young Paddy Murphy sadly,despite making an interesting choice whizzing around on his rollerskates.

 But as Captain Mainwaring used to say -"I think you're getting into the realms of fantasy now Jones" !